 '''

 void work_on_ticker( void counter)

 {

 int i;

 int ticker = (int) counter;

-'''

-'''
+int temp;

 for ( i = 0; i < NUM_UPDATES; i++ ) {

+temp = ticker;

+/ do something that takes some time here /

+usleep(100000);

-ticker = ticker + 1;
+ticker = temp + 1;

 / use the ticker to do stuff here with A[ticker] /

 }

 pthread_exit( NULL );

 }

 '''

-Without any synchronization to force the increment of ticker to be executed in mutual exclusion, some threads may overwrite other threads' array data, and some array elements may remain unprocessed because the ticker skipped over them.
+If the increment of \ticker is not executed in mutual exclusion, some threads may overwrite other threads' array data, and some array elements may remain unprocessed because the ticker skipped over them.
 You will probably not see this effect if this code is executed on a single-processor machine, as the threads will be time-sliced on the processor, and the likelihood of their being sliced in the middle of the update to the ticker is very small, but if you run this on a multi-processor machine, you will almost certainly see the effect.

-A mutex is one of the provisions of Pthreads for providing mutual exclusive access to critical sections.
-A mutex is like a software version of lock.
+There are various ways to enforce mutually exclusive access to an object.
+A mutex is one of the provisions of Pthreads for providing mutually exclusive access to critical sections.
+A mutex is like a software version of a lock.
 Its name derives from "mutual exclusion" because a mutex can only be held, or owned, by one thread at a time.
-Like a binary semaphore, the typical use of a mutex is to surround a critical section of code with a call to lock and then to unlock the mutex, as in
+The typical use of a mutex is to surround a critical section of code with a call to lock and then to unlock the mutex, as in